mathriddle/ColabTurtlePlus/README.md

 `dot(size,color)` -> Draw a circular dot with diameter size, using color.

-`stamp()` -> Stamp a copy of the turtle shape onto the canvas at the current turtle position.
+`stamp(layer)` -> Stamp a copy of the turtle shape onto the canvas at the current turtle position.
 Return a stamp_id for that stamp, which can be used to delete it by calling clearstamp(stamp_id).
+The optional layer argument determines whether the stamp appears below other items (layer=0) or above other items (layer=1) in the order that SVG draws items.
+So if layer=0, a stamp may be covered by a filled object, for example, even if the stamp is originally drawn on top of the object during the animation.
+To prevent this, set layer=1 (or any nonzero number).
+The default is layer=0 if no argument is given.

 `clearstamp(stampid)` -> Delete stamp with given stampid, which can be an integer or a tuple of integers.